 For instance, a lot of businesses that were early on the COVID-19 epidemic and started to create content around how their businesses are helping others during this time or how their businesses have a solution that can support, they saw a huge increase of traffic.
 But what's happened as the pandemic has gone on and on and on and we've kind of hit this critical mass, that traffic is starting to drop off.
 People will either settle into their new normal, they've decided on a solution they have or what happens a lot, people just get burned out.
 They get tired of what's happening, especially when we're in a time period like we are.
 We're just experiencing a lot of chaos.

-So if we're not careful as marketers, we can jump ahead of a trend, but then that trend will burnout and with that burnout, maybe we didn't take that time to build trust and promote something that's going to have a lasting effect and a long term effect, whether that be with our SEO, our content strategy, our branding strategy, or our products as a whole.
-So it's really important that we take a step back and make sure that we leverage trust and we only do that once we empathize and really understand the people that we're marketing to as a whole.
+If we're not careful as marketers, we can jump ahead of a trend, but then that trend will burnout and with that burnout, maybe we didn't take that time to build trust and promote something that's going to have a lasting effect and a long term effect, whether that be with our SEO, our content strategy, our branding strategy, or our products as a whole.
+It's really important that we take a step back and make sure that we leverage trust and we only do that once we empathize and really understand the people that we're marketing to as a whole.

 As marketers, we have to understand that.
 We've got to understand that as business owners, how people behave and how they act and then make sure that we approach them in the right way because if we're asking them to change, if we're asking them to choose something different, we have to unseat something in them that is normal or familiar and the only way you can do that is through creating leverage.
 But if you don't have empathy, you'll never create leverage because you won't be able to understand what they're going through and how they formulate and build their decisions.